Backlight photography tips for magical photos

 Apart from the fact that natural light during golden hour is beautifully golden, the sun will be low, so at a flattering angle.
 The reason we avoid photographing portraits at midday is because the overhead sun causes shadows under the subject’s eyes.

-The other advantage of the golden hour is that the sun is not so bright, so shadows are softer than, for example, at midday.
+The other advantage of golden hour photography is that the sun isn’t so bright, so shadows are softer than, for example, at midday.

 Exposure tips for backlit subjects

-I strongly advise using manual mode when shooting with backlight.
-It’ll give you the ultimate control over your camera’s exposure settings.
+Backlighting confuses your camera’s exposure meter.
+So I strongly advise using manual mode for backlit portraits.
+It gives you the ultimate control over your camera’s exposure settings in tricky lighting conditions.

 1. Metering mode for backlight photography in natural light

-When using your camera’s exposure metering, because you need to expose for your subject and not the background, use spot metering when photographing with backlight.
+For backlit photos you need to expose for your subject and not the background.

 • Go close to your subject and fill the frame with your subject, then take a meter reading